jss367/jss367.github.io/_posts/2020-06-11-Data-Augmentation-with-Detectron2.md

 #### RandomContrast, RandomBrightness, and RandomSaturation

 These are all pretty straightforward.
-You can provide them ranges of the form `(min, max)` where using 1 would an identity function (no change).
+You can provide them ranges of the form `(min, max)` where the value 1 is an identity function (no change).
 These augmentations are very important in cases where different classes might have variation in one of these.
-If all the pictures of cats were taken in brighter rooms than all the pictures of dogs, then it would be important to use a light of `RandomBrightness` so their brightnesses of the classes overlaps, forcing the model to actually learn the classes and not just some shortcut.
+If all the pictures of cats were taken in brighter rooms than all the pictures of dogs, then it would be important to use a light of `RandomBrightness` so the brightnesses of the classes overlap, forcing the model to actually learn the classes and not just some shortcut.
 Even in the case when the classes are from the same distribution, these are still good data augmentation techniques.

 #### RandomLighting